 - compliance with international anti-money laundering, anti-terrorist financing, anti-bribery, trade and finance sanctions, and other financial regulatory standards.

 Is the Cayman Islands an offshore tax haven shrouded in secrecy that invites money laundering and tax abuse and discloses virtually no information on its financial transactions to the international community?

-The Cayman Islands is compliant with predominantly all the Financial Action Task Force ("FATF"), anti-money laundering and combating of terrorist financing recommendations and currently rank 7th equal (calculating "compliant" and "largely compliant" ratings) for overall compliance among over 150 other jurisdictions, ranking higher than countries such as the United Kingdom, Spain, Italy, Germany, Australia and many other FATF members.
+The Cayman Islands is compliant with predominantly all the Financial Action Task Force ("FATF"), anti-money laundering and combating of terrorist financing recommendations and currently rank in the top 10 jurisdictions globally (calculating "compliant" and "largely compliant" ratings) for overall compliance among over 150 other jurisdictions, ranking higher than countries such as the United Kingdom, Spain, Italy, Germany, Australia and many other FATF members.
 (Source: FATF and affiliated websites)

-In certain areas such as retroactive client identification obligations, the regulation of trust companies, company formation and registered agents, the effective abolition of bearer shares and the regulation of, and imposition of anti-money laundering obligations on, hedge funds, the Cayman Islands are more advanced than most onshore jurisdictions.
+In certain areas such as retroactive client identification obligations, the regulation of trust companies, company formation and registered agents, the abolition of bearer shares and the regulation of, and imposition of anti-money laundering obligations on, hedge funds, and most other investment entities, the Cayman Islands are more advanced than most onshore jurisdictions.

-Robust compliance culture, not secrecy, is the force behind the Cayman Islands' growth as an international finance center.
+Robust compliance culture, not secrecy, is the force behind the Cayman Islands' growth as an international finance centre.